loader image

 Sector resilience

-6 activities prioritize resiliency: ecological responses to weed control, resistance to drought, enhancing food security.
+Prioritizing resiliency: ecological responses to weed control, resistance to drought, enhancing food security.

-About the Organic Cluster
+About the Organic Science Cluster

 The national Organic Science Cluster program includes a wide range of projects that support ecological innovation ranging from regenerating soil health by storing carbon and maintaining healthy soil biology, identifying biological controls of insect pests and diseases to reduce use of pesticides, providing year-round fresh vegetables through organic greenhouse production, and displacement of nitrogen fertilizer manufactured with fossil fuels.